Preview & Edit

 'Not easy to say.' he seemed perplexed.
 'It lacks the simple symmetry of the Platonic solids, although it may have a higher symmetry of its own...
 I think this could be an inflorescence or flower.'
 Dr. P.'s accurate yet circuitous classification of the flower reminds me of Richard Feynman's statement on how we see different aspects of floral beauty.
 Does knowing it's a flower make it more or less beautiful?

 Drawings for Oliver Sacks' "A few days later, I saw him again and asked him again to draw the figure.
-And now, impulsively, he transformed the original to a sort of trapezoid.
+And now, impulsively, he transformed the original to a trapezoid.
 'Boy flying kite, kites flying!' he exclaimed excitedly."

 Sacks balanced his clinical study of the neurological condition with treating the emotions of individuals unaware they had neurological disorders.

-Like the patient who could not remember or identify individuals, he met (but unlike Dr. P. did know they were people).
+Like the patient who could not remember or identify individuals he met (but unlike Dr. P. did know they were people).

 He remembered nothing for more than a few seconds.
 He was continually disoriented.
 Abysses of amnesia continually opened beneath him, but he would bridge them nimbly, by fluent confabulations and fictions of all kinds.
 For him they were not fictions, but how he suddenly saw, or interpreted, the world.
 Its radical flux and incoherence could not be tolerated, acknowledged, for an instant—there was, instead, this strange delirious, quasi-coherence [...] continually improvising a world around him.
 This patient in particular found peace and rest in nature.
 He ceased inventing a new reality and let the reality of nature take him in.
 Like so many other wonderful, overripe souls—Van Gogh, Emerson, Mary Oliver, and Penelope Lively, nature lays out acceptance.